tweag/nickel/doc/manual/contracts.md

 ## Laziness

-In the [section on writing a custom contract with `std.contract.custom`](#with-custom), we noted the strange fact that a general custom contract must return a value, instead of just returning e.g. a boolean to indicate success or failure.
+In the [section on writing a custom contract with `std.contract.custom`](#generic-custom-contracts), we noted the strange fact that a general custom contract must return a value, instead of just returning e.g. a boolean to indicate success or failure.
 A custom contract could even theoretically always return `null`, as failure is handled separately by aborting, which is a bit unsettling (although there is no reasonable justification for doing that!).

 What's more, the contracts we have written so far always returned the original value unmodified upon success, which doesn't sound very useful: after all, the